COVID-19 impact on PASRR

 The Wisconsin Preadmission Screening and Resident Review (PASRR) process remains in place.
 Federal law requires that all people requesting admission to a nursing facility must be screened to determine the presence of a mental illness and/or an intellectual disability.
 A PASRR Level I screen must be completed on every individual entering a Medicaid certified nursing facility.
 An individual suspected of having a mental illness and/or an intellectual disability should be referred for PASRR Level II screen.
 To prevent a backlog of screens, review all current or new residents to determine if a PASRR-related condition exists.
 Residents may be isolated in their rooms due to the COVID-19 pandemic, which may increase symptoms of anxiety and depression.
 Monitor residents carefully for mental health concerns and refer them for PASRR Level II screening as needed.

-These resources are for professionals involved in Preadmission Screening and Resident Review.
+These resources are for professionals involved in the Preadmission Screening and Resident Review process.

 PASRR Level II screen referral process

 Behavioral Consulting Services processes these screens.
 All referrals should be faxed to Behavioral Consulting Services.
 Use one of these fax numbers:

 For help, call 262-376-1223 or email email@example.com.
 Do not email referrals.
 All referrals should be faxed.